jonwedell/dollargame/README.md

 dollargame
 ==========

-Simulate the dollar game and predict game outcome.
+Simulate the dollar game and predict game winner.